 Skipping breakfast is a great way to lose weight, especially since most of the calories in food consumed in the morning are burned off during physical activity.
 But, despite these good intentions, many runners find themselves starving after a hard workout.
 Skipping breakfast can lead to overeating, which, in turn, can lead to weight gain.
 Instead, runners can benefit from a meal that includes carbs and protein pre-workout while refueling with a sports drink, protein bar, and baked goods.

-When you exercise, you are essentially breaking down muscle fibers, and to rebuild those fibers, your body needs 24 hours to replenish them.
+When you exercise, you are essentially breaking down muscle fibers.
+To rebuild those fibers, your body needs 24 hours, and this also requires a certain level of calorie and nutrient intake.
 But if you are trying to lose weight, restricting calories can prevent you from building new muscle.
+A suggestion for this could be to look into nutritional supplements like whey protein or STEEL supplements, to make sure your nutrient intake is optimal for you to reach your fitness goals.
 So, what should you eat before and after a workout to burn more calories?

 Food and Drinks that You Should Eat and Drink Before Workout

 Smoothies are one of the best meals you can have before or after a workout.
 They save a lot of time in the kitchen and are healthy, filling, and packed with vitamins.
 A fruit-and-yogurt smoothie is a great example of the power of smoothies and is packed with healthy carbs, protein, and healthy fats to help keep you energized and refueled after a tough workout.